asymingt/deepdive/readme.md

     make -j2
     sudo make install

 You should now be able to use the deepdive_tool to probe your devices.
-Here is how the tool works:

     Usage: deepdive_tool [-i01bth] [--help]
     This program extracts and prints data from a vive system.